ziggy73701/TV-show-status-for-Kometa/README.md

 - 🏁 **Aired Finale labelling**: Use a separate overlay for shows for which a Finale was added.
 -  ▼ **Filters out unmonitored**: Skips show if season/episode is unmonitored. (optional)
 -  🪄 **Customizable**: Change date format, collection name, overlay positioning, text, ..
+-  🌎 **Timezones**: Choose your timezone, regardless of where the script is ran from.
 - ℹ️ **Informs**: Lists matched and skipped(unmonitored) TV shows.
 - 📝 **Creates .yml**: Creates collection and overlay files which can be used with Kometa.